Skip to main contentSkip to page footer

 FAU-Nachwuchsgruppe Retroviral Pathogenesis: HTLV-1 and Adult T-Cell Leukemia

-Human T-cell leukemia virus Type 1 (HTLV-1), the only human retrovirus causing cancer
+Human T-cell leukemia virus Type 1 (HTLV-1)

 HTLV-1 transmission may also occur via viral biofilms at virological synapses, an agglomeration of viruses that are packaged on top of the infected cells in a microbial biofilm-like structure.
 Our work shed further light on the composition of theses viral biofilms.
 Based on transcriptomics and data mining, we found that the structural protein Collagen IV (COL4A1/ COL4A2) is transcriptionally regulated by Tax and a component of viral biofilms, with COL4A2 appearing to impact virus transmission.
 Thus, our study provided first links between Tax’s activity and formation of the viral biofilm by hijacking COL4 protein functions (Millen et al., 2019).